Pyramid of doom (programming): Examples

 The problem with this approach is that the code assumes that all of these values exist.
 While it is reasonable to expect that a window will have a size and that size will have a width, it is not at all reasonable to assume that a window named "Main" will exist, nor that it has five subviews.
-If either of those assumptions is wrong, one of the methods will be invoked on null, producing a null pointer error.
+If either of those assumptions is wrong, the corresponding call will result in a null pointer error.

-To avoid this error, the programmer has to check every method call to ensure it returns a value.
-A safer version of the same code would be:
+To avoid this error, the programmer may have to check every method call to ensure it returns a value.
+Another version of the same code would be: